denali-js/core/docs/quickstart.md

 }
 ```

-This should look somewhat familiar if you used frameworks like Rails before.
-The
+This should look somewhat familiar if you used other web frameworks before.
-`router.get('/', 'index')` method tells Denali to respond to `GET /` with the
+The `router.get('/', 'index')` method tells Denali to respond to `GET /` with
-`index` action.
+the `index` action.

 In `app/actions/index.js`, we can see how that is handled: